cboesgaard/how_is_Denmark_doing/README.md

 Raw aligned data for figures: https://github.com/cboesgaard/how_is_Denmark_doing/blob/master/how_is_Denmark_doing.csv

+Danish data is sourced from: https://www.sst.dk/coronadata

-Data is sourced from: https://github.com/CSSEGISandData/COVID-19
+Other data is sourced from: https://github.com/CSSEGISandData/COVID-19